How to Deal with Limits on Negative Keywords in Google Ads?

 While close variant matches increase the number of negative keywords heavily, there are some smart solutions that can help you keep it below the limits and save a larger portion of your ad spending.

 Google has limits for a lot of account elements.
-In most of the cases you haven’t heard about those limits because it is very unlikely to reach them.
-But of course there’s a catch.
+In most of the cases, you haven’t heard about those limits because it’s very unlikely to reach them.
+However, of course, there’s a catch.
 The negative keyword limits are a totally different story.
-When you are using dynamic search ads or broad match keywords you can easily hit those limits.
+When you’re using dynamic search ads or broad match keywords, you can easily hit those limits.

-How many negative keywords can I add to my Google Ads account?
+How many negative keywords can we add to our Google Ads account?

 You can add negative keywords on different levels: